 Not that Trace Adkins was a stranger to adversity.
 Much of the life of this son of a Springhill, Louisiana, paper mill worker has looked like an obstacle course.
 A finger severed on an offshore oil rig.
 A shot in the heart from an ex-wife.
 Assorted broken bones and other physical injuries.
 A long apprenticeship on the honky-tonk circuit.

-But everything you survive makes you stronger.
+However, everything you survive makes you stronger.

 "When I was singing five nights a week in beer joints I think I just developed tungsten vocal cords," he reflects.
 "I think those years of playing in clubs and not having a good monitor system and singing as loud as you possibly could, just to hear yourself, served me well."

 - TNN/Music City News: Star of Tomorrow - Male 1998

 - Academy of Country Music: Top New Male Vocalist 1996

 Trace Adkins may be available for your next special event!